KSVarun/3js-learnings/notes.md

 what is document.fullscreenElement
 what are the different types of geometry available how to handle key press combinations in js, for ex shift+h

+Textures used as map and matcap are supposed to be encoded in sRGB.

+In the latest versions of Three.js we need to specify it by setting their colorSpace to THREE.SRGBColorSpace:

+const texture = new THREE.Texture(image)
+texture.colorSpace = THREE.SRGBColorSpace

+what is uv coordinates